Community Documentation

 When reusing fields, only parts of the configuration, such as help text, may be changed for each node type or entity.
 Others must be the same for all entities where the field is used, such as number of values to store.

-It is recommended to create new fields, rather than reusing existing ones, unless you have a clear reason to do so.
-The main reasons for this are: you get increased flexibility for field configuration, and shared fields can make it more difficult to export selected parts of the configuration on your site.
+The main reasons to use a new field are you get increased flexibility for field configuration, and shared fields can make it more difficult to export selected parts of the configuration on your site.
 (See the section on exporting configuration in Appendix 1 for more information about why configuration export is useful.)

 Comments